QATester35D/database-testing/README.md

-This is a practice area for dealing with databases.
+Sample repository for dealing with databases and various SQL statements.